Health Effects of Mold: Risks & Symptoms

 When we’re faced with mold in our home or business, we often can’t breathe easy until professional removal services eliminate it – literally!
 There are serious health consequences to the presence and spread of mold spores.
 Our bodies can react to them in a variety of negative ways, so it’s better to be prepared in advance.
 It’s time to familiarize yourself with the many adverse health effects and symptoms mold can cause.

-Mold growing in your home can cost you a great deal of time, attention and money.
-In addition, there are many adverse health effects of mold.
+Mold growing in your home can cost you a great deal of time, effort and money.
+In addition, exposure to mold can negatively affect your health.

-There are three types of reactions to mold exposure:
+There are three ways your body could react to mold exposure:

-If you’re worried about your health, contact a certified inspector to check your home for mold.
+If you think you’re suffering health effects of mold, contact a certified inspector to inspect your home for mold.
 The sooner you do, the closer you will be to finding relief.

-All mold is allergenic.
-Most people can handle some exposure to mold.
-Others are born sensitive and will experience an allergic reaction.
+Most molds are allergenic.
+But while many people can handle a little bit of mold exposure, others are born sensitive and will experience allergic reactions.
 Allergic reactions, ranging from mild to severe, are the most common symptoms associated with mold exposure.

 - Mild: congestion, rash, and itchy or watery eyes

 - Severe: swelling, difficulty breathing and swallowing, abdominal pain, cramps, vomiting, diarrhea, dizziness and mental confusion

 Pathogenic reactions to mold exposure are divided into three categories:

 - Superficial: Superficial reactions are the most common pathogenic reactions to mold and include skin infections, nail infections and athlete’s foot.